Affiliate links on Android Authority may earn us a commission. Learn more.

-To make matters even better, the service is very affordable at just $6.99 a month.
+To make matters even better, the service is very affordable, starting at just $7.99 a month.
 Like above, you can pay a few bucks more to get Disney Plus, Hulu, and ESPN Now bundle and cover all of your streaming needs on a single subscription.

 Apple TV Plus vs Amazon Prime Video

 Apple’s entry into the streaming industry comes on the back of its dedicated streaming device, Apple TV.
 The subscription streaming service, called Apple TV Plus, is one of the most affordable options on the market at just $6.99 a month.You can even get a year for free when purchasing many Apple products.

 Plus, nearly every piece of content on the platform is exclusive.
 You won’t find any reruns of 90s sitcoms, but you will find well-produced shows and movies like See, The Morning Show, Mythic Quest, and more.
 Check out some of our favorite Apple TV Plus shows too

 Get started now by clicking the button below.

 Up to three people can stream simultaneously, although the same media can only be streamed on two devices at once.

 Amazon Prime Video doesn’t have ads for other products or services, but it does often have trailers for other shows on the service before streaming episodes or movies.
 Freevee is ad-supported.

 Yes.
 Amazon has added support for all models of Google Chromecast.

 There are some VPNs that work with Amazon Prime Video, but using them is in direct violation of its terms and services.